The studierendenWERK BERLIN is closed from 23 - 31 December. We will be back for you on 2 January.

 If you are attending a language course or a preparatory college, the above regulations also apply to you.

 The regional contact centres of the Federal Employment Agency often have a job placement service for students.
 Large universities often have career services that you can contact.
 You can find online job exchanges on the university websites.
 One job exchange that is specifically aimed at students is the university job portal stellenwerk.
-Sometimes all you need to do is take a look at the university notice boards or the adverts in local and regional newspapers.

-Academic/student employees (HiWi, SHK, assistant): Some students work as academic or student assistants at the university.
-For example, they look after the library, run tutorials or research literature for professors.
 These jobs are a good complement to your studies.
 If you are interested, you should enquire about vacancies at the secretary's office of your department and check the university notice boards.

-Off campus: Classic off-campus student jobs include waitressing, working at trade fairs, babysitting and courier services.
+Classic off-campus student jobs include waitressing, working at trade fairs, babysitting and courier services.

 There has been a minimum wage in Germany since 2015.
 This has been 12,42 euros per hour since 1 January 2024.